Armenian American Museum: Architecture

-A ceremonial groundbreaking was held in July 2021.

-In November 2022, the museum celebrated the completion of the first phase of construction, featuring the parking garage and building foundation.
+Plaza

+The backside of the museum is designed to open onto a new central plaza designed by SWA Group.
+The plaza will connect the museum with the Downtown Central Library, the City's adult recreation center, the Museum of Neon Art, and a series of parks, play areas, and pedestrianized streets.

 Exhibits

 During the museum's acquisition of exhibits, Executive Chairman Berdj Karapetian stated that “The Armenian culture and history will be the main focus, but we are also planning to present other nations living in California.
 The Armenian American Museum is going to be a center presenting the Armenian identity and an important circle of cultural cooperation.”

 The museum's Permanent Exhibition Committee includes scholars from UCLA Armenian Studies, the USC Institute of Armenian Studies, CSUN Armenian Studies, and the USC Shoah Foundation.
+The Schematic Design phase of the Permanent Exhibition is led by exhibition design firm Gallagher & Associates.

+Permanent exhibition

 Armenian Genocide

-Oral histories, including those of genocide survivors, will be critical to telling the story of Armenians, said Shushan Karapetian, deputy director of the USC Institute of Armenian Studies, and a member of the museum’s permanent exhibition committee.
+Oral histories, including those of genocide survivors, will be critical to telling the story of Armenians, per Shushan Karapetian, deputy director of the USC Institute of Armenian Studies, and a member of the museum's permanent exhibition committee.
 These accounts will likely include survivor interviews preserved by the USC Shoah Foundation.
-Sedda Antekelian, an education and outreach specialist with the Shoah Foundation, and another member of the museum’s permanent exhibition committee, stated that oral histories that may be included can give voice to more contemporary issues, like the dual identity of Armenian Americans.
+Sedda Antekelian, an education and outreach specialist with the Shoah Foundation, and another member of the museum's permanent exhibition committee, has stated that oral histories that may be included can give voice to more contemporary issues, like the dual identity of Armenian Americans.

+Temporary exhibitions

+The temporary exhibition galleries will host exhibitions on diverse cultures, subject matters, and experiences to serve as a multicultural bridge.

+Auditorium

+The Auditorium will present public programming including performances, lectures, film screenings, and special events.

+Learning center

+The Learning Center will feature state-of-the-art classrooms and offer educational programs for visitors.

+Demonstration kitchen

+The Demonstration Kitchen will provide interactive cooking experiences.